A High Definition Stream Survey will quickly identify and rank your bank erosion problems.

-The condition of the streambank is an indicator of the health of the stream and are common projects for us.
-Streambank condition reflects the stability of the streambank to the erosive forces of water (streambanks in good condition are less likely to erode and fall into the stream than ones in poor condition).
-The classification of Streambank Erosion Susceptibility considers streambank cover, height, slope, soil, and riparian condition to arrive at the potential for erosion at high flows.
+Streambank condition reflects the susceptibility of the streambank to the erosive forces of water (streambanks in good condition are less likely to erode and fall into the stream than ones in poor condition).
+Streambank Erosion Susceptibility scoring involves a quick and accurate visual assessment of streambank cover, height, slope, soil, and riparian condition and enables us to predict potential erosion at high flows.

 HDSS techniques will provide accurate bank erosion analyses over longer stretches of stream in a shorter period of time than is possible using traditional methods.
 HDSS video documentation also allows for third party verification and validation of erosion scoring before remediation project decisions are made.
 HDSS erosion scoring is based on standard bank erosion indices but can be adapted to accommodate other parameters if necessary.

 The images below show representative levels of bank classification that were documented using an HDSS kayak setup.